rhdunn/cmudict-tools/README.md

 characters) for it to be recognised as metadata.
 Any text after the metadata is treated as a regular comment.

+The content within the metadata block may be in one of the following formats:

+1.  `key-value`

     The content within the metadata block is a sequence of space-separated `key=value` pairs.
 A key can occur multiple times, in which case the key will have both values.

+2.  `json`

+    The metadata is a JSON string.

 ## File-Based Metadata

 This is metadata on line comments in the given dictionary format.
+This must be in the `key-value` format.

 The file-based metadata that `cmudict-tools` understands is: